gitcoinco/smart_contracts/README.md

 Please see [https://gitcoin.co/whitepaper](https://gitcoin.co/whitepaper) for the full specification of these smart contracts.

-# Dogfooded by Gitcoin Bounties.
+# Dogfooded by Gitcoin Funded Issues.

-Check out the issues board or the [Gitcoin Bounty Explorer](https://gitcoin.co/explorer) to see the bounties posted against this repo.
+Check out the issues board or the [Gitcoin Funded Issue Explorer](https://gitcoin.co/explorer) to see the bounties posted against this repo.

 ## To Run